derak-kilgo/enhanced-apache-status/readme.md

   The default apache status shows you information about current Apache activity.
 But these server-status pages are difficult to read.

-  The pimped Apache status makes the Apache server status readable, sortable and searchable.
+  The enhanced Apache status makes the Apache server status readable, sortable and searchable.
-  The pimped Apache status can merge the status of several servers that opens the possibility to identify the troubleshooter in a load balanced website much more easily.
+  The enhanced Apache status can merge the status of several servers that opens the possibility to identify the troubleshooter in a load balanced website much more easily.
   Btw: I use the script to fetch the status from 20+ servers.